NOTE: This page and these products are intended only for those of legal drinking age

 As mentioned, the movie “Sideways” nearly killed merlot sales.
 Or rather, the people who followed the advice of a fictional character.

 Meritage — a Bordeaux-style red wine — came of age as a result.
 It’s a blend of Merlot, Cabernet Sauvignon, Malbec, Cabernet Franc and Petit Verdot.
-The percentage of the five may change, and one may be left out now and again, but it’s consistently these five grapes blended together.
+The percentage of the five may change, and one may be left out now and again, but it’s consistently these five grapes blended.

 It’s pronounced: mer-eh tēgh (like ‘his’) not mare-reh-tahge (like India’s Tag Mahal).
-But don’t piss off your friends by correcting them; just use this as a interesting tidbit.
+But don’t piss off your friends by correcting them; just use this as an interesting tidbit.

 Meanwhile, poor Merlot is starting to return to favor, albeit slowly.
 It’s a light red wine and is usually smooth and velvety, but can also be rich and oaky depending on why type of barrel the winery uses to age the merlot.